Skip to main content

 Single Machine / VM

-Artemis ships as a set of Docker Compose files orchestrated by a Makefile (works with both docker compose and podman compose).
+Artemis ships as a set of Docker Compose files managed by the ./artemis CLI (works with both docker compose and podman compose).

 Loading latest release…